nmante/image_deduplication/README.md

 	cd image_deduplication
 	# You may need to run this setup.py install with sudo
 	python setup.py install

+Once you run that script, try running this command:

+	dedup

+You should see a help menu on how to use the Command Line Interface!

 ##Quick Use

-To try out the program on a few images, you can use the test_images/ directory.
+To try out the program on a few images, you can use the images/ directory.
 Just run these commands in this `deduplication` directory:

 	chmod a+x test.sh
 	./test.sh